Search suggestions:

 As Van Gemert highlights, and Van Susteren likely doesn’t understand, the connection between the two library environments – physical and online – is through the people that work in them.
 Those that work in the library are contributing to, accessible through, and creating the online experience that makes research easier for library users.
 Through technology like discovery services, librarians are able to influence and provide assistance in numerous ways in the online environment, like they have and will continue to do within the physical environment.

-Discovery solutions have transformed libraries by unlocking collections, enhancing librarianship, and enriching the research process.
+Discovery solutions in library software have transformed libraries by unlocking collections, enhancing librarianship, and enriching the research process.
 With its growing importance in supporting academic excellence, library discovery continues to evolve rapidly and represents a vital gateway for researchers and students to access information sources.

 But what is next for discovery services?
 How can libraries further connect and improve research and discovery at the library?